debajyotidatta/debajyotidatta.github.com/index.md

 Do not visit my [old website](http://datta-profile.appspot.com/).
+Some mistakes you make as a kid and regret it for your life.
+This is one of them... well the other is the long string of numbers in my gmail address.
-I was a kid when I made it and has too many rendering issues.
-Was extremely lazy to fix them and decided to use Jekyll and Hooligan instead.
+Was extremely lazy to fix my website javascript issues and decided to use Jekyll and Hooligan instead.
 Jekyll because it is fairly simple to use and Hooligan because the name is pretty cool.